Equilevel algebras: Proof of other results on the cohomology of

 \begin{corollary} The cycle $ \Gamma$ is homologous to the cycle \ ~.
 The cycle $\aleph_2$ is homologous to the cycle $ \ + \ $~. \end{corollary}

-{\it Proof.} In both cases, the two classes being compared are non-trivial elements of a group isomorphic to ${\mathbb Z}_2$. $\Box_{\ref{alter}}$
+{\it Proof.} In both cases, the two classes being compared are nontrivial elements of a group that is isomorphic to ${\mathbb Z}_2$. $\Box_{\ref{alter}}$

-{\it Proof of Proposition \ref{BU}.} If a two-dimensional subspace of $C^\infty(S^1, {\mathbb R})$ does not contain non-trivial functions with derivative vanishing at opposite points of the circle, then this subspace defines a trivialization of the restriction of the normal bundle to the manifold $\Gamma \subset \overline{CD}_2(S^1)$; this contradicts Proposition \ref{nz}. $\Box_{\ref{BU}}$
+{\it Proof of Proposition \ref{BU}.} If a two-dimensional subspace of $C^\infty(S^1, {\mathbb R})$ does not contain nontrivial functions with derivatives vanishing at opposite points of the circle, then this subspace defines a trivialization of the restriction of the normal bundle to the manifold $\Gamma \subset \overline{CD}_2(S^1)$; this contradicts Proposition \ref{nz}. $\Box_{\ref{BU}}$